jcbendernh/PowerAppsCosmosDB/README.md

         <li>Database ID = [select your database name here]</li>
         <li>Collection ID = [select your collection name here]</li>
         <li>query = [add your relavent SQL statement here]<br>
-        You can use the CosmosQueryDB.sql file in the files directory of this repository for reference.
+        You can use the <a href= "https://github.com/jcbendernh/PowerAppsCosmosDB/blob/master/files/CosmosDBQuery.sql" target="_blank">CosmosQueryDB.sql</a> file in the files directory of this repository for reference.
 You will need to add the <b>CosmosQuery variable</b>.
 See the screenshot below for reference.<br> NOTE:  Do not use <b>select *</b> as the intent of this exercise is to provide a structured set of data to the PowerApp and <b>select *</b> is not structured when querying no-SQL data stores.</li>
         <li>Leave the partition key value blank</li>
         <br>
     </ol>